Pronunciation of 'Ericaceae'

 English (United States)

-A family of flowering plants that includes heathers, blueberries, and rhododendrons.
+A family of flowering plants, including heathers, blueberries, cranberries, and rhododendrons.